HCC Small Groups

 Listed below are the small groups – past, current, and coming soon – that will give you a flavor of the breadth of our offerings.

-The Women's Small Group will be studying "Me, Myself, and Lies: A Thought Closet Makeover" by Jennifer Rothschild.
+The Women's Small Group studied "Me, Myself, and Lies: A Thought Closet Makeover" by Jennifer Rothschild.
 Me, Myself, and Lies is a video-driven women's Bible study that encourages us to clean out the junk in our minds and replace hidden negative thoughts with positive truths from God's word.
 Words are powerful, especially the words women speak to themselves.
 All too often, what we say to ourselves when we lie in bed at night or look in the mirror in the morning is not even close to the words God wants us to speak to our souls.
 According to Rothschild, what we think about often has a ripple effect on nearly every area of our lives.

-The Men's Small Group, both the morning session and evening session, will be studying "Glory Days" by Max Lucado.
+The Men's Small Group, both the morning session and evening session, studied "Glory Days" by Max Lucado.
 Life has a way of taking the life out of us.
 Often we go through situations where the challenge seems so much greater than our strength.
 During such times, we can find hope and inspiration from the story of Joshua.
 God had called Joshua to take over from Moses and lead the Israelites into a paradigm shift from wilderness wandering to promise-believing.
 In Canaan, they would not fight for victory but fight from victory.
 God had a Promised Land in store for them, but they had to grasp that reality, change their mindsets, and take action to receive it.
 The same is true for us today.
 God is telling us that our best days—our “glory days”—are still ahead of us.
 We only need to grasp that truth and live in faith to realize this promise.